-Recently on a mailing list, a longtime Web geek who I respect stated that RSS was "a crufty kludge that must evolve or die."
+Recently on a mailing list, a longtime web geek who I respect stated that RSS was "a crufty kludge that must evolve or die."

 Even if it never changed again, the RSS 2.0 format would continue to fill an important role as the simplest XML syndication format for Web sites.

 On technical grounds, there's nothing that requires the format to change or be replaced.
 It's valid XML supported by hundreds of programs for thousands of users.
-None of Mark Pilgrim's lovingly documented quirks has prevented it from becoming one of the most popular XML formats on the planet.
+None of Mark Pilgrim's lovingly documented incompatibilities has prevented it from becoming one of the most popular XML formats on the planet.

-Additionally, the simplicity of RSS 2.0 helps sell syndication, because many Web publishers who look at an RSS file decide it's easy to implement.
+Additionally, the simplicity of RSS 2.0 helps sell syndication, because many web publishers who look at an RSS file decide it's easy to implement.